The EU Blue Card

 - If you apply for any Red-White-Red – Card or for an EU Blue Card, your family members can apply for and obtain a so-called Red-White-Red – Card Plus.
-However, your family can usually only submit the application once you have submitted your application for the Red-White-Red – Card or EU Blue Card.
+A simultaneous submission is possible.

-All further steps depend upon whether or not you are allowed to enter Austria without a visa.
+All further steps depend upon whether or not you are allowed to enter Austria without a visa or not.